Newuser3301/Web_Skanner/README.md

 python -m apex_scan https://example.com
 ```

+Run it only against systems you own or are explicitly authorized to test.

 ---

-## 📦 Dependencies

-Only **actively used, runtime-required libraries** are included.
-Heavy ML / big-data stacks are intentionally excluded.

-See: `requirements.txt`
+## 🎯 Who This Tool Is For

+- Security engineers learning scanner architecture
+- Blue-team and defensive practitioners
+- Pentesters who care about **recon quality**, not exploit count
+- Python developers building serious security tooling

+If you’re looking for shortcuts — move on.

 ---

-## 🎯 Intended Audience

-- Security students 🧑‍🎓
-- Blue-team / defensive engineers 🛡️
-- Python developers learning security tooling
-- Anyone curious how scanners are architected internally

----

 ## 🧪 Project Status

-🟡 **Active research / educational project**
-API and internal structure may evolve.
+**Active.
+Opinionated.
+Continuously refined.**

+Expect changes.
+Expect improvements.
+Don’t expect bullshit.

 ---

-## 🤝 Contributing
+## 🤝 Contributions

-Contributions are welcome if they align with the project goals:
+Pull requests are welcome if they:
-- clarity
+- improve clarity
-- correctness
+- improve correctness
-- educational value
+- improve architecture

-No exploit PRs please 🙏
+Exploit-focused PRs will be closed without debate.

 ---

-## 📜 License

-MIT License — see `LICENSE`.

----

-## 🏁 Final Note

-> APEX-SCAN is not about *breaking systems*
-> It’s about **understanding why systems break** 🧠🔥